Filsecker/LoremIpsum/README.md

 ## Basic Usage and Description

+The german version is based upon the translated latin text by Marcus Tullius Cicero

 * Function getContent:

 Call of getContent will return a 'Lorem Ipsum' text in the selected format 'html', 'plain' or 'txt'. default value is 'html'